Pierstoval/EasyAdminBundle/doc/tutorials/dtos.rst

 Using DTOs in EasyAdmin
 =======================

-DTO (Data Transfer Object) are considered as a good practice by many developers as a way to decouple your database data (the entities) from your domain logic.
+DTOs (Data Transfer Object) are considered a good practice by many developers as a way to decouple your database data (the entities) from your domain logic.

 This is especially true when using the ``symfony/form`` component, because